merkatorgis/docker4gis/docs/README.md

 `./app run` will run your app in your development environment.
 It will also run any integration tests.

-Where `./app run` creates containers from images (start existing containers), `./app stop` will stop all the app's containers.
+Where `./app run` creates containers from images (or starts existing containers), `./app stop` will stop all the app's containers.

 When you're happy about your changes to a specific component, save a version to the Docker registry with `./app push {component} {tag}`.
 The registry can be the